hawkmoon910/simple-db-huxu/README.md

 *   Implement `estimateJoinCardinality(LogicalJoinNode j, int card1, int card2, boolean t1pkey, boolean t2pkey)`: This method estimates the number of tuples output by join `j`, given that the left input is size `card1`, the right input is size `card2`, and the flags `t1pkey` and `t2pkey` that indicate whether the left and right (respectively) field is unique (a primary key).

 After implementing these methods, you should be able to pass the unit tests in `JoinOptimizerTest.java`, other than `orderJoinsTest`.

+##### For spring quarter 2025, the rest of the lab from this point on is optional.
+Feel free to complete it, but you only need to pass the unit tests described above to get full points on the lab.

 ### 2.3 Join Ordering